Skip to content

 A focal point for health and wellness

-The Pershing Avenue Community Garden and Neighborhood Farm will be a focal point for community health and family wellness, a training ground for entrepreneurship, and a welcoming place for joyful celebrations.
+The Pershing Community Farm will be a focal point for community health and family wellness, a training ground for entrepreneurship, and a welcoming place for joyful celebrations.
 Just a five-minute walk from 3,800 households, it also will play a critical role in reducing food insecurity, hunger, and childhood obesity.
 The improved Pershing Avenue Park will offer opportunities for active recreation and more inviting spaces for relaxation and for family and neighborhood gatherings.

 Future